terminalforlife/BashConfig/README.md

 You've made it this far, so you probably want to try it out.
 Before you do that though, you should **back up** your files _beforehand_, to avoid losing important configurations.

 The method I'm going to show you, because I'm being lazy, is using an extensive utility I wrote for such a purpose as this.
-Cito is a POSIX-compliant Bourne installer for local or files stored on GitHub.
+Cito is a POSIX-compliant Bourne installer for local or remote files stored on GitHub.

 * If you're on a Debian- or Ubuntu-based distribution of Linux, your best bet is: